yuschick/horologist/README.md

 - **invert** (*Boolean*): *Default: false* If false the dial will rotate clockwise.
 Set this property to *true* if it should rotate counterclockwise.
 - **dial** (*Number*): *Default: 0* Specify an index from the dials array to define which dial will be read by the indicator.

 ## ToDo
-- [ ] Create a TickTock site to host proper documentation and demos
+- [ ] Include lunar.js for a more accurate moonphase
-- [ ] Allow passing an ID into the master Watch class in case multiple watches are on one page
 - [ ] Provide perpetual calendar support
   - [ ] Day indicator
   - [ ] Date indicator